ReactiveMongo/ReactiveMongo/README.md

 The problem is getting more and more obvious while using the new generation of web frameworks.
 What's the point of using a nifty, powerful, fully asynchronous web framework if all your database accesses are blocking?

-MongoAsync is designed to avoid any kind of blocking request.
+ReactiveMongo is designed to avoid any kind of blocking request.
 Every operation returns immediately, freeing the running thread and resuming execution when it is over.
 Accessing the database is not a bottleneck anymore.

 ## Let the stream flow!

 The future of the web is in streaming data to a very large number of clients simultaneously.
 Twitter Stream API is a good example of this paradigm shift that is radically altering the way data is consumed all over the web.

-MongoAsync enables you to build such a web application right now.
+ReactiveMongo enables you to build such a web application right now.
 It allows you to stream data both into and from your MongoDB servers.

 One scenario could be consuming progressively your collection of documents as needed without filling memory unnecessarily.

 But if what you're interested in is live feeds then you can stream a MongoDB capped collection through a websocket, comet or any other streaming protocol.
 Each time a document is stored into this collection, the webapp broadcasts it to all the interested clients, in a complete non-blocking way.

 Moreover, you can now use GridFS as a non-blocking, streaming datastore.
-MongoAsync retrieves the file, chunk by chunk, and streams it until the client is done or there's no more data.
+ReactiveMongo retrieves the file, chunk by chunk, and streams it until the client is done or there's no more data.
 Neither huge memory consumption, nor blocked thread during the process!

 ## Step By Step Example